iQuHACK/2021_FeynMen/README.md

 # QMatch: The Quantum version of your favorite dating app
-(Anyone who is available please sketch out this README!)

 ## Abstract
 QMatch is a matchingmaking app that relys on quantum principles (VQE) for matching Quantum Computing Engineers/Scientists with the scientists of their dreams.
 The questions used for assessing compatibility are directly linked to a random matrix for which users must obtain an accurate enough approximation to match with a profile with the desired attributes.